 5. Improve customer service

 Clients love a heads-up when expecting a delivery.
-The best GPS software allows you to notify them automatically.
+The best GPS software allows you to notify them automatically and improve customer service.
 With real-time visibility, customers have the most accurate ETAs so they can prep their worksite, warehouse, or receiving dock for your vehicle’s arrival.

 6. Enjoy data insights